kingvagabond/fileExplorerScroll/README.md

     When PGUP/PGDN, if the selected item is not at the edge in scroll direction, the edge item would be selected; otherwise, the scroll position would go for a certain number of items instead of a fixed distance.

 The demo: http://jsfiddle.net/kingvagabond/b4qJ6/

+TODO list:
+Add multi-selection with mouse and Ctrl, Shift key.